mtreml/diy-nas/README.md

 - Build a DIY NAS based on OpenMediaVault 6
 - RAID5 for read performance & failure safety
-- Full disk encryption with LUKS
+- Encryption with LUKS
+- Automatic unlocking of encrypted drive in a known network
 - < 10 users
 - Server will shutdown frequently for energy saving

 # Table of contents